 One of the biggest benefits is the taste.
 Venison tastes good anyway, and grinding it at home means it’s as fresh as possible.
 You can also use the cuts and quality of meat you want.

 It’s also cheaper.
-If you take your harvested deer to your local butcher, he’s just going to put it through a meat grinder himself, and you’ll have to pay him for it.
+If you take your harvested deer to your local butcher, he’s just going to put it through an electric meat grinder himself, and you’ll have to pay him for it.
 It’ll definitely be cheaper than buying your own ground beef or pork.

 Plus, ground venison is a lot healthier than the ground meat you’d get at the supermarket.
 It’s all natural and grass fed.
 You know exactly where it came from.
 No weird chemicals or antibiotics involved.